Project Description

 Design

 WSDG’s acoustic challenge was to create a comfortable atmosphere in the exhibit by addressing the long reverberation times of the existing concrete hall which housed the ark.
 Through extensive planning and the use of acoustic modeling, the team determined that the use of absorptive material both within the wooden slats of the ark and surrounding it would bring down the reverberation time significantly.
-Absorptive material between the wooden slats within the ark and perforated, absorptive gypsum boards on the ceiling outside the ark were used to accomplish this, thus bringing the reverberation time from in excess of 7.5 seconds down to a 1 second, creating a calming environment appropriate for children.
+Absorptive material between the wooden slats within the ark and perforated, absorptive gypsum boards on the ceiling outside the ark were used to accomplish this, thus bringing the reverberation time from in excess of 7.5 seconds in the raw concrete hall to just 1 second in the exhibition space, thereby creating a calming environment appropriate for children.

 Photography by Hufton & Crow